Tell Shemshara: Archaeology

-The site was first recorded in 1955 during an archaeological survey of the Ranya Plain, which was to be flooded by the reservoir of the planned Dukan Dam.
+It site was first recorded in 1955 during an archaeological survey of the Ranya Plain, which was to be flooded by the reservoir of the planned Dukan Dam.
 In 1957, a Danish team of archaeologists started a rescue excavation because the site would be flooded by Lake Dukan once the Dukan Dam would be finished.
 The Danish excavation was directed by Professors Harold Ingholt, who also excavated the citadel mound of Hama, and Jørgen Læssøe.
 It was funded by the Carlsberg Foundation and the Danish Government Foundation for the Promotion of Research.
-About 140 cuneform tablets were found in one location, believed to have been stored in a pot.
-The excavations were continued in 1958 and 1959 by Iraqi archaeologists of the State Board of Antiquities and Heritage (SBAH) under the direction of Abd al-Qadir at-Tekrîti.
-The work was never published but about 140 poorly preserved tablets were found in rooms near the findspot or the earlier tablets.
+About 146 cuneiform tablets were found, mostly letters and most in one location, believed to have been stored in a pot on excavation level V. The excavations were continued in 1958 and 1959 by Iraqi archaeologists of the State Board of Antiquities and Heritage (SBAH) under the direction of Abd al-Qadir at-Tekrîti.
+The work was never published but about 103 cuneiform tablets (45 well preserved and the rest in poor condition) tablets were found during the 1958 excavations in rooms near the findspot of the earlier tablets but in loose soil above excavation level V. They are all administrative texts.
 The excavations have revealed that the site was occupied at least from the Hassuna period onward and the latest occupation phase dates to the 12th–14th centuries CE.
 The objects found during the Danish excavation were divided between the National Museum of Iraq and the National Museum of Denmark.
 So far, the prehistoric material of the Hassuna layers and the majority of the archives from the second millennium BCE have been published.